alrescha79-cmd/porto/src/content/projects/project-1/index.md

 students, lecturers, and the entire university community.

 ### Key Features:
-- `Integrated Login`: Seamlessly sign in using your NIM (Student ID), NIDN (Lecturer ID), or NIK (National ID Number).
+- Integrated Login: Seamlessly sign in using your NIM (Student ID), NIDN (Lecturer ID), or NIK (National ID Number).
-- `Smart Contact Management`: Effortlessly find contacts of lecturers and fellow students based on faculty, department, and class.
+- Smart Contact Management: Effortlessly find contacts of lecturers and fellow students based on faculty, department, and class.
-- `Lecturer Announcements`: Stay informed with important updates and announcements directly from your lecturers.
+- Lecturer Announcements: Stay informed with important updates and announcements directly from your lecturers.
-- `Integrated Contact Details`: Access detailed contact information for lecturers and students directly from the university's information system.
+- Integrated Contact Details: Access detailed contact information for lecturers and students directly from the university's information system.

 ### Demo